Save Space when you’re Packing by Folding Your Clothes Smartly

 If you have followed all of the folding, rolling, and packing steps for your clothes and are still short on space, you can create more by using stuff sacks or compression dry bags to compress your clothing even more.
 A dry bag goes, of course, also brings the added benefit of keeping your items dry in bad weather.

-End it all by tightening up your compression straps on your pack.
+End it all by tightening up the compression straps on your pack.
 Doing so stops the gear shifting and consolidates the entire load.

 The Art of Packing Clothes in a Backpack